natcap/invest.users-guide/source/wind_energy.rst

 Foundation cost information is relatively difficult to come by.
 Monopile foundations are the most common foundation type and are typically mated to 3.6 MW turbines.
 Ramboll, a major foundation manufacturer, estimates that monopile foundations with a 3.6 MW turbine are $2 million per foundation.
 Monopile costs at Burbo and Rhyl Flats in the UK were given in press releases as $1.9 million $2.2 million respectively.
 Jacketed foundations are more robust than monopile foundations and are typically used with 5.0 MW turbines and/or in deep water.
 Two press releases for Nordsee Ost (Germany) and Ormonde (UK) put the unit costs for this type of foundation at $2.74 million and $2.43 million respectively.
 A 2012 release by the European Energy Programme for Recovery put the cost of deepwater (40 meters) gravity foundations at Global Tech 1 (Germany) as $6.65 million per foundation.

 All foundations should feature an increasing cost with depth as material costs will necessarily be higher; however, this is not captured in this model currently due to the paucity of project cost data to estimate such a relationship.
-Jacquemin et al (2011) used field data to estimate foundation weight as a function of water depth; however the data and functions are not given making it impossible to replicate their work.
+Jacquemin et al. (2011) used field data to estimate foundation weight as a function of water depth; however the data and functions are not given making it impossible to replicate their work.
 Nonetheless, this source does provide a means to approximate different foundation technology costs including floating foundation technology.
-Samoteskul et al (2014) demonstrate how the data from Jacquemin et al (2011) can be used in this way.
+Samoteskul et al. (2014) demonstrate how the data from Jacquemin et al. (2011) can be used in this way.

 Electricity Transmission
 ^^^^^^^^^^^^^^^^^^^^^^^^